 After World War II, Argentina qualified for the 1950 World Cup in Brazil but withdrew along with Ecuador and Peru because of a dispute with the Brazilian Football Confederation.
 They also withdrew from the 1954 tournament on political grounds.

 Return to the World Cup

 After a 24-year absence, Argentina returned to the World Cup in 1958 with Stabile as manager.
-He had led Argentina to seven South American Championships between 1937 and 1957, but didn't have success in Sweden at the 1958 World Cup.
+He had led Argentina to seven South American Championships between 1937 and 1957, but didn't have success at the tournament hosted in Sweden.

 Argentina were knocked out in the group stage after suffering a 6-1 loss to Czechoslovakia.